Code-the-Dream-School/vite-react-nextjs/React-Router.md

 ### Topics Covered

 - React-Router
-- useContext...maybe??
+- Comparison to useContext

 ### Lessons Outcome

-After going through this section you will understand...
+After going through this section you will understand…

 ## Discussion